NanoComp/meep/doc/docs/FAQ.md

 You can always run the MPI parallel Meep on a shared-memory machine, and some MPI implementations take special advantage of shared memory communications.
 Meep currently also provides limited support for [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading) via OpenMP on a single, shared-memory, multi-core machine to speed up *multi-frequency* [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) calculations involving `get_farfields` or `output_farfields`.

+### Why does the time-stepping rate fluctuate erratically for jobs running on a shared-memory system?

+Running jobs may experience intermittent slowdown on [shared-memory](https://en.wikipedia.org/wiki/Shared_memory) systems (Issue [#882](https://github.com/NanoComp/meep/issues/882)).
+This may possibly be due to [cache contention](https://en.wikipedia.org/wiki/Resource_contention) with other simultaneous jobs although though the cause has yet to be determined.
+The slowdown can be observed via increasing values of the time-stepping rate (units of "s/step") which is shown as part of the progress output.

 Usage: Other
 ------------